daniazevedo43/SprintManager/README.md

     }
     ```

-4. If the login credentials are correct, the API will respond with a token.
+4. If the login credentials are correct, the API will respond with an access token and a response token.

-#### How to use the Token
+#### How to use the access token

-After obtaining the token, you must include it in the authorization header of all your requests to the protected endpoints.
+After obtaining the access token, you must include it in the authorization header of all your requests to the protected endpoints.

 * **Header**: `Authorization`
-* **Value**: `Bearer {your-token}`
+* **Value**: `Bearer {your-access-token}`

-In case you're using Swagger, you can follow these steps to use the token:
+In case you're using Swagger, you can follow these steps to use the access token:

 1. Click the **"Authorize"** button
-2. Enter your token
+2. Enter your access token
 3. Click **"Authorize"**

 Once authorized, Swagger will automatically add the authorization header to all requests you make to the protected endpoints.